Everything My Heart Desires

 "Everything My Heart Desires" is the second single by English singer Adam Rickitt.
-The single debuted at number fifteen on the UK Singles Chart and stayed on the charts for six weeks.
+A review published in Music Week on September 11, 1999, described the single as a Euro-dance track aimed at a specific audience, while noting doubts about its potential to replicate the artist's previous top five chart success.
+The single debuted at number fifteen on the UK singles chart and stayed on the chart for six weeks.
 The song was covered by the singer Mandy Moore for her album I Wanna Be with You (2000).